As power plants use less coal, Alpha Natural cuts jobs

 The mine closures and production curtailments will reduce annual coal output by about 16 million tons, the company said.
-It produced 106 million tons in the United States in 2011.
+It produced 1.1 billion tons in the United States in 2011.

-"Cheap natural gas prices and a regulatory regime that is overtly designed to constrain the use of coal has created a double edged sword for us," Chief Executive Kevin Crutchfield told Reuters.

 As shale-derived natural gas has become cheaper in the past few years, many U.S. power companies are opting to use it, rather than thermal coal, to generate electricity.

-U.S. demand for electricity has slipped so far in 2012, and coal and natural gas now have nearly equal shares of the power-generation market.
-Coal has had the larger market share.
+So far in 2012, U.S. demand for electricity has slipped, and coal and natural gas now have nearly equal shares of the power generation market.
+Coal has historically had the larger market share.

 Alpha said its U.S. thermal coal business was shrinking and that it would focus on supplying coal to fewer plants, which can survive a "stricter regulatory regime."